- Paulo Coelho (Brazilian Novelist - The Alchemist - 1947 - Present)

 In addition, the friction caused by the tear duct itself will also assist.
 However, for this solution to work will depend on the sleep apnea machine pressure and that you have no other issues such as an eye DCR surgery on the other eye and neck and shoulder issues.

 Since originally writing this blog post, in early 2021 I began using a very high starting IPAP of 18.2 cmH2O and EPAP of 13.0 cmH2O (inhale and exhale pressure) which may cause air coming out the eyes.
 Top pressure during the night may be more than 20 cmH2O!
 This was essential to stop hypoxia (oxygen desaturation) and sleep disordered breathing causing the symptoms of Dementia.
-More details are on the blog post:
+In addition, eye cataracts are also associated with Alzheimer's Dementia.

 Air through Eye Tear Duct - Introduction